appscode/blog/content/post/kubedb-v2024.08.16/index.md

 ## Kafka Rest Proxy

-In this release, `RestProxy` a new kafka component has been introduced.
+In this release, RestProxy, a new Kafka component, has been introduced.
 It is a RESTful interface to the Kafka cluster.
 It allows you to produce and consume messages from a Kafka cluster over HTTP.
 It facilitates microservices to communicate with Kafka without needing Kafka client libraries.

-Let's assume you have a Kafka cluster `kafka-prod`, provisioned using KubeDB is deployed in a namespace called demo.
+Let's assume you have a Kafka cluster `kafka-prod`, provisioned using KubeDB, deployed in a namespace called demo.
 You can now create RestProxy instance using the following YAML:

 ```yaml
 apiVersion: kafka.kubedb.com/v1alpha1